-2.2.1 Recommendation: Statutorily provide policy guidance that facilitates access to services and assistance for trafficked foreign national children.

-Policy Goal 2.3 State law mandates child welfare agencies to conduct trauma-informed CSEC screening for children at risk of sex trafficking.
+- 2.2.1 Recommendation: Statutorily provide policy guidance that facilitates access to services and assistance for trafficked foreign national children.
+(See Issue Brief 2.2.) - Policy Goal 2.3 State law mandates child welfare agencies to conduct trauma-informed CSEC screening for children at risk of sex trafficking. - FULLY MET

-Utah law does not require child welfare to screen all referred or system-involved children at risk of sex trafficking victimization; however, Utah Code Ann. § 80-2a-30315 (Children missing from state custody) requires child welfare to screen all children who were previously missing from care for experiences amounting to sex trafficking victimization.
+Utah law does not require child welfare to screen all referred or system-involved children at risk of sex trafficking victimization; however, Utah Code Ann. § 80-2a-303 (Children missing from state custody) requires child welfare to screen all children who were previously missing from care for experiences amounting to sex trafficking victimization.
 Utah Code Ann. § 80-2a-303 states,

-- (1) If the division receives information that a child in the protective custody, temporary custody, or custody of the division is missing, has been abducted, or has run away, the division shall: - (a) within 24 hours after the time when the division has reason to believe that the information that the child is missing, has been abducted, or has run away is accurate, notify the National Center on Missing and Exploitation Children; and - (2) If the division locates a child described in Subsection (1), the division shall: - (b) determine the child's experiences while absent from care, including screening the child to determine if the child is a sex trafficking victim; - (c) to the extent possible, select a placement for the child that accommodates the child's needs and takes into consideration the factors and experiences described in Subsections (2)(a) and (b); and
+- (1) If the division receives information that a child in the protective custody, temporary custody, or custody of the division is missing, has been abducted, or has run away, the division shall: - (a) within 24 hours after the time when the division has reason to believe that the information that the child is missing, has been abducted, or has run away is accurate, notify the National Center on Missing and Exploitation Children; and - (2) If the division locates a child described in Subsection (1), the division shall:

-14 See supra Policy Goal 1.1 for a full discussion of buyer-applicability under Utah Code Ann. § 76-5-308.5(2).
+11 See supra Policy Goal 1.1 for a full discussion of buyer-applicability under Utah Code Ann. § 76-5-308.5(2).